wachaon/wes/docs/README.en.md

 # Installing packages in private repositories

-*install* can be installed not only in modules in public repositories on *github* , but also in private repositories.
+*install* can install not only modules in public repositories on *github* , but also private repositories.

-In *install* , specify the module with `author@repository` .
-The implementation downloads the following.
+In *install* , specify the module with *@author/repository* .
+The implementation will try to download the following url.

 ```javascript